rclupoiu/www_personal/README.md

 [robertlupoiu.com](http://www.robertlupoiu.com)

-Wanting a **minimalist, future-proof website**, I worked with [ChatGPT-3.5](https://chat.openai.com) to generate raw HTML, CSS, and JavaScript (with no frameworks, to avoid future versioning obsolescence issues).
+This **minimalist, future-proof website**, is composed of only raw HTML, CSS, and JavaScript (with no frameworks, to avoid future versioning obsolescence issues).
 The website currently contains a section for a profile picture with a link to socials, a bio, and a list of publications.
 The publications section allows for a representative image and optional links to a PDF, the publisher's website, a video, the code repository, data used in the study, a project website, and a slideset.
 Each study also has a BibTeX citation button, which allows the user to easily copy the citation to their clipboard, **making citing the articles as easy and painless as possible**.

 ## How to adapt for your own use